 uiRouter is an alternative router for AngularJS v1.0.
 Instead of configuring a list of routes, you configure states.
 It's popular in the open source world, and solves a lot of the same problems we're aiming to solve in Angular 2.0's router.

-The configuration API looks like this:
+The configuration API looks like this

-myApp.config(function($stateProvider, $urlRouterProvider) { // For any unmatched url, redirect to /state1 $urlRouterProvider.otherwise("/state1"); // Now set up the states $stateProvider .state('state1', { url: "/state1", templateUrl: "partials/state1.html" }) .state('state1.list', { url: "/list", templateUrl: "partials/state1.list.html", controller: /* … */ }) .state('state2', { url: "/state2", views: { "viewA": { template: "state2.viewA" }, "viewB": { template: "state2.viewB" } } });
+myApp.config(function($stateProvider, $urlRouterProvider) { // For any unmatched url, redirect to /state1 // Now set up the states $stateProvider

 States have a name and a URL.
 State names use dot-delimited paths to denote nesting (or object based states).